 It’s important not to pull the weeds out, as this will not completely remove the roots.

 The best way to deal with weeds and moss on an artificial wicket is to use a herbicide that has been approved by your turf’s manufacturer.
 In most cases, you will spray the turf and wait 10-14 days before brushing it off.

 As a rule, the general maintenance of an artificial cricket turf can be done by the club.
 More involved repairs and maintenance – ones that require removal, lifting, or rolling of the turf – ought to be done by, or in consultation with your manufacturer.

 Keep it beautiful year-round, and when summer hits, you will be ready to play!
-Meanwhile, you can find out more about Tiger Turf’s cricket turf solutions here.
+Meanwhile, contact us to learn more about Tiger Turf’s cricket turf solutions.